 IMF / World Bank Annual Meetings

-Meet the 2025 IMF/World Bank Fellows
+Meet the 2026 IMF/World Bank Fellows

 What is the International Monetary Fund / World Bank Annual Meetings?

-The IMF/WB Annual Meetings of the Boards of Governors of the World Bank Group (WBG) and the International Monetary Fund (IMF) and the bring together central bankers, ministers of finance and development, parliamentarians, private sector executives, representatives from civil society organisations, and academics to discuss issues of global concern.
+The IMF/WB Annual Meetings of the Boards of Governors of the World Bank Group (WBG) and the International Monetary Fund (IMF) bring together central bankers, ministers of finance and development, parliamentarians, private sector executives, representatives from civil society organisations, and academics to discuss issues of global concern.
 Topics include the world economic outlook, poverty eradication, economic development, and aid effectiveness.
 Also featured are seminars, regional briefings, press conferences, and many other events focused on the global economy, international development, and the world's financial system.

 These meetings aim to leverage the world’s economic capital to uplift developing nations out of poverty by utilising an array of economic levers and mechanisms.
 For Australia, it is important to ensure this capital is distributed to our neighbouring developing nations in the Pacific Region, to ensure positive health, education, and infrastructure outcomes.